aodn/rimrep-examples/scripts_poc-data-api/Extracting_Water_Temperature_at_Site.md

 # Extracting variables of our interest from dataset

-We can extract data from the AIMS dataset by using `dplyr` verbs as shown below.
+We can extract location (coordinates) from the AIMS dataset by using `dplyr` verbs as shown below.

 ``` r
 sites <- data_df %>%